sfu-discourse-lab/MDA-podcasts/README.md

 ### Content overview

-* :file_folder: mda_CORE -- all materials and scripts for the analysis of podcasts and other online registers
+* :file_folder: mda_CORE -- all materials and scripts for the analysis of podcasts and computer-mediated registers

+* :file_folder: mda_single -- scripts and statistics for the joint analysis of podcasts, computer-mediated registers, and traditional spoken registers.
+This folder does not contain any data.
+Use the data in the mda_CORE and mda_traditional folders.

 * :file_folder: mda_traditional -- all materials and scripts for the analysis of podcasts and traditional spoken registers